Daniel1of1/NSObjectIntrospection/README.md

 =====================

 A category on NSObject to allow for runtime introspection.
-It allows you ti generate a dictionary with key value pairs of an objects properties.
+It allows you to generate a dictionary with key value pairs of an objects properties.

 ##Prerequisites
 - These exensions use ARC; Hence ios4.0+